-Thus, we can see the utility of fish as model systems.
+Thus, we can see the utility of fish as model systems of testicular cell.
 Instead of using live animals, cell lines represent in vitro options to study biology, pathogenesis, carcinogenesis and toxicology.
 While several parts of fish have been used such as the liver, kidney and fin, gonads of marine fish have few takers.

 Cell lines established from the gonads can allow studying the processes of gamete formation including spermatogenesis and oogenesis.
 Lower vertebrates have allowed the process of spermatogenesis to be studied in vitro using cultures.
 Examples include an early work published in 1997 in Development Growth & Differentiation that obtained fertile sperm from primary spermatocyte cultures of Oryzias latipes (medaka)!
 Another work published in the Proceedings of the National Academy of Sciences of the USA in 2004 reported that established cultures from medaka that recapitulated the process of sperm formation and could generate sperms.